-Dr Gerard Lyons is Chief Economic Adviser at Policy Exchange.
+Dr Gerard Lyons is a Senior Fellow at Policy Exchange.
 He is a leading expert on the world economy, global financial markets, and economic and regulatory policy.
-Formerly he was Chief Economic Adviser to the Mayor of London, and he also has 27 years’ experience in The City in senior roles with leading international banks, including Standard Chartered, DKB International, and Swiss Bank, where he had an excellent forecasting record.
+Formerly he was Chief Economic Adviser to the Mayor of London, Boris Johnson and he also has 27 years’ experience in The City in senior roles with leading international banks, including Standard Chartered, DKB International, and Swiss Bank, where he had an excellent forecasting record.
 He is also Chief Economic Strategist at Netwealth Investments, and sits on the advisory boards at both Warwick Business School, and the Grantham Institute at the LSE and Imperial College.
 He co-founded Economists for Brexit, and his ebook, The UK Referendum: An Easy Guide to Leaving the EU, was released by Amazon.
 His first book, The Consolations of Economics, was serialised in the Daily Telegraph, and he is a regular press and television commentator.
 He frequently speaks at major domestic and global economic and financial conferences.

 Related Posts & Publications

 by Gerard Lyons | Jul 2, 2021Related Content This was a good news week for the City and for the UK’s levelling up agenda.
 Nissan’s announcement of a significant investment in Sunderland was an important moment.
 Not just in terms of the jobs it will safeguard and create, but also given the...

 by Gerard Lyons | May 21, 2021Related Content A Strategy Paper A policy of ‘benign neglect’ towards the City and the UK’s financial services sector since 2016 is no longer enough to maintain its competitiveness in the face of an aggressive EU and intense global competition, warns Gerard Lyons.
 But...